Q-Fly: An Optical Interconnect for Modular Quantum Computers: Discussion

 The end-to-end performance of our prototype implementation is only a few \SI{}{Hz} on average.
 The losses in Tab.~\ref{tab:lossbudget} total to \SI{> 60}{dB} (depending on which nodes are to be entangled) and the BSA success probability is $1/4$.
 This gives a success rate of less than one in a million against a trial rate of \SI{1}{GHz}.
 Another main reason for the low rate is that the SPDC entanglement generation probability is set to $\sim \SI{10}{\%}$ for each attempt.
 Over two hops, that low probability is squared.
 Employing technology such as cavity enhancement of photon emission from atoms could possibly lead to success probability improvements of an order of magnitude or more; however, this approach lengthens photon emission time and correspondingly reduces the trial rate, so the net effect must be engineered carefully~\cite{krutyanskiy2023entanglement}.
 Another factor decreasing the performance of the network is the switching time to change the state of the group switch.
 Integrated photonic circuits will be a good option when the state changes of the group switches occur at a high rate.

 Another option for building a high-performance link is to use one-photon interference, which suffers photon loss probability $\sqrt{\eta}$ along a path where two-photon interference suffers in $\eta$~\cite{Lucamarini2018overcoming}.
-About \SI{40}{dB} improvement would be expected in our case, at the cost of far more severe phase stabilization demands on the interferometer; path lengths must be stabilized to much less than the wavelength of the photons, in sharp contrast to the looser requirements for two-photon interference described in Fig.~\ref{fig:HOM dip}.
+About \SI{40}{dB} improvement would be expected in our case, at the cost of far more severe phase stabilization demands on the interferometer; path lengths must be stabilized to much less than the wavelength of the photons, in sharp contrast to the looser requirements for two-photon interference in our current system.

 Sharp-eyed readers may have noted that Fig.~\ref{fig:q-fly-experiment} uses entangled photon pair sources as part of each end node, but Fig.~\ref{fig:q-flies} focuses on computational end nodes that can emit photons entangled with their memories.
+Here, we are using an EPPS as a stand-in for a computational node as we focus on the network.
 The best way to use EPPS sources deserves further study, especially with respect to methods of connecting nodes with memory to the network~\cite{soon2024implementationanalysispracticalquantum}.

+Integration of atomic memories such as trapped ions or silicon vacancies in diamond into our proposed interconnect architecture can be done in a straightforward fashion.
+These memories emit light in the 750-900nm range \cite{krutyanskiy2023telecom,knaut2024entanglement}, meaning transduction may not be necessary for data-center scale interconnects, where losses are dominated by coupling and switching rather than propagation loss in the fiber even at these wavelengths.
+However, interfacing with superconducting qubits will require transduction from microwave to telecom wavelengths~\cite{Han2021microwave}.
+Our proposed architecture is fully compatible with transduction, and our analysis can be extended in a straightforward fashion by incorporating the transduction success probability and impact on fidelity.